CefasRepRes/agriforwards-summer-school-2022/02-fish-sorter/README.md

 instructions in setup.pdf how to set the environment so that you could utilise your local GPU within Google Colab.

-We have created four tasks four you which vary in difficulty.
+We have created four tasks for you which vary in difficulty.
 We have attempted to make them independent as much as possible so that you will be able to work on them to a certain extent in parallel.
 It is up to you to designate members of your team to different tasks according